Take your career to the next level

 How did you become a Steadicam Operator?
 What steps did you have to take to get here?

-I knew when I left I didn’t really want to start assisting, training and coming up through that way.
-It would have taken years and years and years and I was already experienced on a Steadicam to a very basic level to where I could then take what I knew from there and take it to smaller jobs.
-I preferred to go straight into the role that I knew I wanted to do and specialised through that and really hone that craft instead of doing years of roles that I wasn’t necessarily in love with and didn’t want to do forever just to get to that point.
-I’d rather work longer at the lower level in the industry to try and push my career that way.
+I knew when I left I didn’t really want to start assisting, training and coming up that way.
+It would have taken years and I was already experienced on a Steadicam to a level where I could take what I knew and apply it to smaller jobs.
+I preferred to go straight into a role that I knew I wanted to do and really hone that craft instead.

 What kind of equipment do you use on the job?